-Review Ву Summery of changes made Date ratified Date date whom Summary of changes made by governors implemented August 2023 R Carter Many changes and additions throughout.
-Links have been updated in line with KCSIE (June 2023) Increased emphasis on the importance of identifying children who may need early help and who are at risk of harm 'at the earliest opportunity.'
+Review Ву Summary of changes made Date ratified Date date whom Summary of changes made by governors implemented August 2023 R Carter Many changes and additions throughout.
+Links have been updated in line with KCSiE (June 2023) Increased emphasis on the importance of identifying children who may need early help and who are at risk of harm 'at the earliest opportunity.'
 The need for 'ensuring children feel heard and understood' has been added to the Safeguarding and Child Protection Policy Statement.
 Arrangements for monitoring the school safeguarding email account have been added to the main body of the policy.
 Reference to 'online filtering and monitoring processes utilised' and expectations associated with this have been added and will be shared with all staff.
 The terminology of children who 'go missing from education' has been replaced with 'are absent from education'.
 Additional information has been added about groups of children that are potentially at greater risk of harm in addition to SEND which staff will be made aware of.
 Statement added regarding staff ensuring that they are aware 'of possible indicators, alongside other factors, and contexts, that a child is likely to be susceptible to an extremist ideology.'
 The statement that confirmation of the annual safeguarding audit completion is provided to the DDSCP has been removed.
 The role of the DSL and Deputy DSL in taking the lead responsibility for understanding the filtering and monitoring systems and processes in place has been added.
 Statement on all staff receiving training section.
 'Attendance is everyone's responsibility in school.'
 Focus on building strong relationships and working in partnership with families, supporting them to remove barriers to attendance.
-Link for the Dety Education Welfare Services has been added to the contacts.
+Link for the Derby Education Welfare Services has been added to the contacts.
 Link to 'Stop it now!' for worries about a child's sexual behaviour has been added.
 Additional information on Private fostering arrangements added.
-Link to 'DfE standards for filtering and monitoring in schools' has been added.
-Increased importance of this being including in the online safety policy.
-Link to 'Yeeping children safe during afte January 2023 R Carter children has been added.
+Link to posters with guidance on providing a safe classroom and effective teaching have been added.
+Link to 'Step its andards for filtering and monitoring in schools' has been added.
+Increased im January R Carter children has been added.
 Many changes throughout.
-Updated contact details.
+14.2.23 14.2.23 2023 Updated contact details.
 Increased focus on online safety, remote education and the importance of staff understanding that technology is a significant component in many safeguarding and well-being issues.
 The importance of regular communication with parents around keeping children safe online has been highlighted.
-14.2.23 14.2.23